HewlettPackard/hpe-sd-cloud/kubernetes/examples/postgres-db/README.md

     chmod -R 777 /data/postgres-data-volume

 Where "/data/postgres-data-volume" is the complete path to the directory in which the volume will reside.
 If you want to use a different folder you have to modify the file [pv.yaml](./pv.yaml).
-If you are using minikube you have to add "storageClassName: standard" after the "spec:" line to the file [pv.yaml](./pv.yaml)

 Then you have to deploy the file [pv.yaml](./pv.yaml).
 In order to create the persistent volume run: